Informing Our Approach

 Our Approach

-Yet there is no reason that an entire organization's activities can't be mapped to a data architecture implemented on a single database and handled by an overarching, integrated system.
+Yet there is no reason that an entire organization’s activities cannot be mapped to a data architecture implemented on a single database and handled by an overarching, integrated system.
 Historically, such systems have been the purview of large organizations and supplied by hefty vendors such as SAP — and more recently by Oracle and Microsoft after some corporate acquisitions — under the term Enterprise Resource Planning (ERP).

 One disadvantage of these incumbent ERP systems is their price tags.
 In his book Enterprise Ontology, Jan Dietz writes: